stas-pavlov/azure-batch-glx-rendering/README.md

-# azurebatchglxrenderign
-Move GLX rendering from container on new level running its in Azure Batch
+# Move GLX rendering from container on new level running its in Azure Batch